google/GTMAppAuth/README.md

 ###### Migrating to data protected keychain storage

 Prior to version 5.0.0 GTMAppAuth defaulted to using the file-baed Keychain.
-It is reccomended that developers migrate to the data protection Keychain.
+It is recommended that developers migrate to the data protection Keychain.

-Exmaple migration:
+Example migration:
 ```swift
 // Create a keychain store with data protection.
 GTMKeychainStore dataProtectionKeychainStore = [[GTMKeychainStore alloc]